Apprenticeships | Hackney Services for Schools Skip to main content

 • Job description: This should be written without jargon, and should not ask for prior experience

 • Interview: You should be looking for potential/aptitude, not prior experience.
-An assessment is a good idea
+A work trial is a good idea prior to the interview.

 Upskilling for existing staff